wazuh/wazuh-documentation/source/user-manual/manager/alert-threshold.rst

 Defining an alert level threshold
 ==================================

-Each event on the Wazuh Agent is set to a certain severity level with 1 as the default.
-All events from this level up will trigger an alert in the Wazuh Manager.
+Each event on the Wazuh agent is set to a certain severity level with 1 as the default.
+All events from this level up will trigger an alert in the Wazuh manager.

 Configuration
 -------------